mrbackend/java-trampoline/docs/user-guide.md

 ```java
 leafValue -> Trampoline.ret(reduce.apply(init, leafValue))
 ```
+_Example 3a: Trampolined left fold of a leaf_

 This callback is used for leaves of the tree.
 When recursion hits the bottom, a value is returned.
 Since the `foldLeft` method returns a `Trampoline`, the value must be wrapped in a `Trampoline`.

 ```java
 child -> Trampoline.suspend(() -> trampolinedFoldLeft(child, reduce, init))
 ```
+_Example 3b: Trampolined left fold of an unary branch_

-This callback is used for branches with one child.
-If we left out the `suspend` here, `trampolinedFoldLeft` would have been called immediately, leaving us with the exact problem we had originally.
+This callback is used for unary (one-child) branches.
+If we left out the `suspend` here, `trampolinedFoldLeft` would have been called immediately, leaving us with the exact problem we tried to solve.
 Hence, we wrap the recursive call in a `suspend`, creating a trampoline that will do the recursive call later.

 ```java